common-workflow-language/common-workflow-language/draft-3/concepts.md

 the sentence) behave as described; if it does, it must provide users a means to enable or disable the behavior described.

+**deprecated**: Conforming software may implement a behavior but is discouraged from doing so.
+Portable CWL documents should not rely on deprecated behavior.
+Behavior marked as deprecated may be removed entirely from future revisions of the CWL specification.

 # Data model

 ## Data concepts